kislerdm/terraform-provider-neon/docs/resources/branch.md

 ## Import

-The Neon Branch can be imported to the terraform state by its identifier.
+The Neon Branch can be imported to the terraform state by its composite identifier that consists of `ProjectID` and `BranchID` separated by a forward slash.

 Import using the [import block](https://developer.hashicorp.com/terraform/language/import):